juzzell/paywall-links/README.md

 The colour used is a tasteful and classy dollar green: #85bb65.

--link 1 is a non-paywalled link
+* link 1 is a non-paywalled link
--link 2 is a paywalled link with a green hover state -link 3 is a paywalled link with a green hover state and a dollar sign for emphasis
+* link 2 is a paywalled link with a green hover state
+* link 3 is a paywalled link with a green hover state and a dollar sign for emphasis

 The obvious limitation for this is that the :hover attribute isn't great for mobile.
 However, might look at implementing some clever js or something.
 Who knows.
 Who bloody knows.